suenot/profitmaker/README.md

 crypto exchanges.

 # Important announcement
 I started the new full rewrite of the project.
 It will be more stable, more secure and more flexible.
 You can check it [v2.0.0-dev](https://github.com/suenot/profitmaker/tree/v2.0.0-dev) github branch.
-I am going to finish stable version in July 2024.
+I am going to finish stable version in 2024.
 I will be happy to see you there.
 Welcome to discuss details in [discord](https://discord.com/invite/2PtuMAg).
 To support the project, you can donate to the following address:
 - ETH erc20: [0x2827931ECF65398a78ed97EcC44B503ee554D0A7](https://etherscan.io/address/0x2827931ECF65398a78ed97EcC44B503ee554D0A7)

 # Description for v.1.0.0